 We often find people starting businesses or working in a business that started off booming, sales were great, employee retention was great, and the revenue was also high.
 Although some businesses start off doing great and show promising results, we often find them vanishing from one moment to the next and then find ourselves asking what happened.
+In fact, 45% of all new businesses will fail within the first 5 years of opening their doors.
 This is a result of a failing, and whether you owned a failing business, worked in one, or have seen a business in your neighborhood fail, the truth is that you want to avoid that at all costs.
 This is when you should ask yourself why is this business failing?

 There are several reasons why a business is failing, and it can range anywhere from financial issues to marketing failures.
 Your job as a business owner or aspiring business owner is to avoid these things at all costs, and if they cannot be avoided then at least find a solution as to how to get yourself out of that hole if you ever find yourself in that situation.
 Here are a few reasons why your business is failing.

 One of the misconceptions of being a business owner is that there is always money coming in, when in reality that is not the case.
 The truth is that many businesses will experience periods of great revenue and periods when they are just squeaking by.
 A smaller business may be able to survive this, however, a larger business that pays multiple employees, pays high rent prices for their space, and pays taxes may take a harder hit.

 Whenever we reach this moment, we find ourselves seeking funding that comes with high-interest rates and ultimately lead businesses into a bigger hole if they do not begin gaining revenue soon.
 If you want to avoid going down this path, then consider sitting down with an accountant to see what your options are, whether it’s making budget cuts or cutting employee hours, the solutions to these issues can be found in your own business.

 2. Poor Management